Are You Dangerously Low on Car Insurance Coverage? What You Need to Know About Colorado Med-Pay Law

 How much Med-Pay should I carry?

 Medical payments after a car accident can be VERY expensive.
 The minimum is only $5,000.
 Your minimum $5,000 can be completely gone if you are taken by an ambulance to the hospital and spend the night.

-From my 17 plus years of experience, I recommend for my family and patients “med-pay” of at least $10,000.
+From our almost 30 years of experience, we recommend for our family and patients “med-pay” of at least $10,000.
 I personally have $25,000 “medical payment coverage” on my policy.
 This simple little add-on will cost you a little more (in many cases about$10 to $20 a month).

 Med pay coverage will cover you, your family and friends in your car if there are any injuries.
 I have had many patients who have to pay cash, out of pocket for treatment because they opted out of this coverage without knowing it.
 You may end up paying thousands if you get taken to the hospital by ambulance, stay a night and get chiropractic treatment.

 Make sure you tell your agent, “I want med pay.”

 I also have “uninsured” and “underinsured” protection in case if someone who hits me has no insurance or very little coverage.
 PLEASE make sure you ask for this also.

 I have health insurance, why do I need Med-Pay?

 Personal health insurance has limits (as to which hospital you may use, what doctors you can see, what treatment you may receive and how often you may get treatment).
 You will have to pay for co-pays and deductibles.

 Your health insurance will only cover you and your immediate family.
 Your health insurance will NOT cover other passengers in the car (like mom, dad, cousins, uncles, niece, nephews and friends!)